ken-okabe/vanfs/README.md

 let timelineB =
     timelineA |> mapTN double
+// currently, `timelineA = Timeline Null`
+// so, `double` function is ignored
+// and `timelineB` value becomes `Null`

 timelineA
 |> nextTN (NullableT 3)
 |> ignore
+// Now, `timelineA` value is updated to non `Null` value

-log timelineB.lastVal
+// Accordingly, `timelineB` reactively becomes `double` log timelineB.lastVal
 T 6
 ```

-**This code for the binary operation simply corresponds to the basic usage of spreadsheet apps**
+**This code for the binary operation simply corresponds to the basic usage of spreadsheet apps.**

 ![image](https://raw.githubusercontent.com/ken-okabe/web-images4/main/img_1712816540787.png)

-This means this operator behaves similarly to JavaScript's Promise or its syntactic sugar, async-await.
+The operator behaves similarly to JavaScript's Promise or its syntactic sugar, async-await.

 ## 3️⃣ Function to update `Timeline<NullableT<'a>>`